Bukhansan

 Bukhansan (북한산, lit.
 'North Han Mountain'), alternatively Pukhan-san or Bukhan Mountain, is a mountain on the northern periphery of Seoul, South Korea.
 There are three major peaks, Baegundae 836.5 m, Insubong 810.5 m, Mangyeongdae 787.0 m.
 Because of its height and the fact that it borders a considerable portion of the city, Bukhansan is a major landmark visible from most city districts.
 The name "Bukhansan" means "mountain north of Han River", referring to the fact that it is the northern border of the city.
 During the Joseon era, the peaks marked the extreme northern boundary of Seoul.

 Bukhansan is the highest mountain within Seoul boundaries.
 Apart from Bukhansan, there are seven other mountains including Dobongsan and Suraksan that are over 600 metres high within the city.

 Popular throughout the year, Bukhansan, and Bukhansan National Park, which was formed in 1983, are renowned for birdwatching, hiking and rockclimbing.
 Bukhansan attracts a large number of hikers; around 5 million per year.

+Geology

+Bukhansan is a representative granite mountain in the Seoul area, primarily composed of Jurassic granite.
+It was formed by the intrusion of magma into the surrounding Precambrian gneiss during the Mesozoic era, creating its characteristic jagged peaks through differential erosion.
+The exposed granite domes, such as Insubong, are significant geological features that have made the mountain a world-renowned destination for rock climbing.